QR code adoption: Worldwide QR code statistics and use cases

 These will ultimately further empower the appeal of QR codes in the modern market.

-According to a recent study by Juniper Research, 90% of the world’s population will have access to high-speed internet in 2021.
+According to a recent study by Juniper Research, 90% of the world’s population will have access to high-speed internet.

-That paired with more people having access to smartphones increases QR code acceptance statistics.
+That, paired with more people accessing smartphones, increases QR code acceptance statistics.

-South Africa is just one of the regions in the world that are economically challenged but are set to have 80% of its population own a smartphone in 2021.
+South Africa is just one of the regions in the world that are economically challenged but is set to have 80% of its population own a smartphone in 2021.

 Topping the list of smartphone penetration in the United Kingdom with almost 83% of its population already owning one.

 An additional factor in the growth of QR code usage statistics is the readiness of most mobile devices.
-Apple devices come integrated with QR code readers whether or not users have the intention of using it, resulting in an effortless transition.
+Apple devices come integrated with QR code readers whether or not users intend to use them, resulting in an effortless transition.

 The QR code statistics surely don’t lie.
 The evidence backing up the growth and viability of QR codes in the coming years is inarguable.

-If you have more questions about QR codes, please contact us today for more information!
+If you have more questions about QR codes, contact us now.